South African Mammals

 • Hands-on participation in large mammal capture.

-• Service opportunities in the local communities that may include working with orphans at AIDS Orphange and agricultural visit and parasite treatment of community cattle or other cultural activities provided by Parawild.
+• Service in the local communities that may include working with orphans at AIDS Orphanage and other activities provided by Parawild.

 What You’ll Study